Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The flu can make people of any age ill.
-Although most people are ill with the flu for only a few days, some have a much more serious illness and may need to go to the hospital.
+The flu can make people of any age sick.
+Although most people are sick with the flu for only a few days, some have a much more serious illness.
+They may need to go to the hospital.
 The flu can also lead to pneumonia and death.

 The flu is caused by a virus.
 Viruses are generally passed from person to person through the air when an infected person sneezes or coughs.

 Each person may experience symptoms differently.
-The flu is called a respiratory disease, but the whole body seems to suffer.
-People usually become very ill with several, or all, of the following symptoms:
+The flu is called a respiratory disease, but it can affect your entire body.
+People usually become very sick with several, or all, of the following symptoms:

 Fever and body aches usually last for 3 to 5 days, but cough and fatigue may last for 2 weeks or more.

-The symptoms of the flu may look like other health conditions.
-Always see your healthcare provider for a diagnosis.
+The symptoms of the flu may look like other medical problems.
+Always talk your healthcare provider for a diagnosis.

 The flu is diagnosed based on your symptoms.
-Lab tests may be used to confirm the diagnosis if needed.
+Lab tests may be used to confirm the diagnosis, if necessary.

 Specific treatment for the flu will be determined by your healthcare provider based on: